 Quick Answer: The Best Hostels in Hawaii

-- The Best Hostel in Honolulu – THE BEACH Waikiki Boutique Hostel by IH
+- The Overall Best Hostel in Hawaii – THE BEACH Waikiki Boutique Hostel by IH

 - The Best Hostel in Hilo (Big Island) – The Big Island Boutique Hostel

 - Coolest Hostel in Hawaii – Open Gate Hostel (Pahoa)

 - What to Expect From Hostels in Hawaii

 - The Best Hostels in Hilo (Big Island)

 - The Best Hostels in Kailua-Kona (Big Island)